Lawyers are held in high regard within our society

 Final Thoughts

-Yes, learning law is difficult.
-It is not a simple process.
+Yes, Law is hard subject to learn.
+It is not a simple subject to learn.
 Most students struggle with a large quantity of study, which requires them to read, absorb, and apply various logical processes and analyses.

 However, studying law is not tough if you can think clearly, study hard, and understand how the law is applied.